Evidence-based Policy-making and Implementation

 The course in presented in collaboration with the Department of Performance, Monitoring and Evaluation (DPME) and the Programme to Support Pro-Poor Policy Development (PSPPD).

-Six successful iterations of this course have been delivered – in 2013, 2014, May 2015, October 2015, May 2016 and October 2016.
+Seven successful iterations of this course have been delivered between 2013 and 2017.
 The course has catalysed various actions to embed the use of evidence in policy processes, spurred evaluation processes and generated a greater awareness of and enthusiasm for the use of evidence in a number of departments.

 The course unpacks the different influences on policy-making and implementation processes (facts, experiences, expertise, judgement, politics and institutional capacity) and the ways in which evidence can be incorporated into the management process.
 It analyses the different types of evidence and their usefulness in different arenas.
 The course is very practical, using case studies and drawing on participants’ experiences, as well as global thinking and best practice.